byteball/aa-channels-lib/README.md

 The exact setup depends of you need but you will likely use:
 * a load balancer that will redirect https requests to different front service instances.
-* an external MySQL database, ideally a fault tolerant cluster, to which front app and background app can connect to.
+* an external MySQL database to which front app and background app can connect to.

 Check specific documentation there: https://github.com/Papabyte/aa-channels-lib/blob/master/doc/ha_mode.md
 </details>